 7 Ways To Boost Your Concentration

 1. Look At Potential Sources Of Time-Wasting

 If you ever feel like you’re procrastinating, don’t berate yourself and dwell on negative thoughts that lower your self-esteem.
 Instead, think about what it is that you’re protecting yourself from when you procrastinate.

 For example, are you putting off certain tasks because you’re over-scheduled and just can’t tolerate any more obligations?
 If so, it’s time to start saying “no” to certain things and prioritizing self-care.

-Alternatively, do you tend to mindlessly brows social media instead of beefing up your CV because you’re struggling with fears about failure?
-If this is familiar, maybe you need to practicing more exercises that promote optimism, such as daily affirmations that strengthen your convictions about your forthcoming success.
+Alternatively, do you tend to mindlessly browse social media instead of beefing up your CV because you’re struggling with fears about failure?
+If this is familiar, maybe you need to practice more exercises that promote optimism, such as daily affirmations that strengthen your convictions about your forthcoming success.